Call us free on 0800 023 1273

 The Pool Grill: For casual dining, the Pool Grill is the best option onboard.
 Open for lunch, the Pool Grill offers standards like burgers, hot dogs and salads.
 It's a quick bite al fresco, for when you want something satisfying but not large.
 This restaurant is located right below pizza joint Spaccanapoli, so if you're craving pizza but your dining partner wants a veggie burger, eat at the Pool Grill.
 Tip: You won't see the poke bowl on the menu, but you should order it as an appetizer -- with tuna or chicken.

 At night, the space is transformed into The Grill.
 (On other ships, this venue is called Hot Rocks, but on Silver Moon, they’ve simplified the name.)
 This spot is a joy for dining, giving guests the opportunity to cook meats of their choice right at their tables.
-If your steak is overcooked, blame the chef.
 The atmosphere is casual; it's one of the few spots where you can skip dressing up for dinner.
-Waiters will help you navigate the menu, and they'll cover your duds in an oversized bib, designed to protect you from the splattering of juice bits.
+Waiters will help you navigate the menu, and they'll cover your clothes in an oversized bib, designed to protect you from the splattering of juice bits.

-Spaccanapoli: If you're craving some Napolese pizza, it doesn't get much better than Spaccanopoli.
+Spaccanapoli: If you're craving some Neapolitan pizza, it doesn't get much better than Spaccanopoli.
 Open for lunch and dinner, this outdoor restaurant offers up a great selection of pies.
 Choose from the menu, or custom make your own.
 Our favourites onboard were the Margherita and the cheesy bianca regina.
 Tip: Pizzas are designed to be single serve, but if you don't have a huge appetite, ask for a small.
 (It's not on the menu, but chefs will accommodate.)
-Another tip: Pizzas are served European style, meaning not cut into slices.
-If you'd rather grab a slice and eat with your hands, ask for it to be cut for you.

 Silver Note: If you're looking for something truly different, look no further than Silver Note, which offers South American and Japanese fusion food.
 It's a menu of light bites, so diners usually select between two to four dishes; the waiters will make suggestions for the order in which you eat them.
 Silver Note also is a jazz club, so one night you might hear a trio, another a pianist.
 Regardless, the music is a lovely complement to the meal, serving as a pleasant backdrop but still entertaining.
 Reservations are required at Silver Note, where dinner isn't served until after 8 p.m.